 Established Camp Areas

-Through Oregon, there are more than 60 “established” camp areas along the PCT.
-In the guide, these are mostly named sites and are recommended as choice destinations.
+Along the PCT thru Oregon, there are more than 60 “established” camp areas.
+These are mostly named sites and are recommended as choice destinations.
 Many of these are frontcountry campgrounds, managed by national forests, parks or private entities.
 The advantage to these locations is that they often offer conveniences, such as tent sites, fire pits, drinking water, restrooms and trash facilities.
 Some of them are adjacent to some of Oregon’s mountain resorts and let you take advantage of other amenities such as dining, resupplying, showers and laundry.
 Most of these locations charge a nominal nightly fee.

 Primitive Camp Areas

-The remainder of the camp locations mentioned in the guide are considered “primitive” sites.
-These locations are numbered and are well-used by hikers.
+There are also a number of “primitive” sites along the PCT in Oregon.
 These sites are typically deeper in the backcountry, away from trailheads, and offer more solitude than the larger, busier camp locations.
 They are often smaller as well, and only able to accommodate one or two tents.
-These are chosen for their proximity to water or exceptional views; some have fire rings and logs for sitting.
-Many of these sites, while not recommended as primary destinations, were included as second-choice locations.
+These sites are selected for their proximity to water or exceptional views; some have fire rings and logs for sitting.
+In the guidebook, Hiking the Pacific Crest Trail: Oregon, these locations are numbered and are well-used by hikers.
+Many of these sites, while not recommended as primary destinations, make good second-choice locations.
 After all, while some are great sites, someone may beat you to the punch.
 It’s a good idea to have a couple backup options in case you roll into one of these locations and find it already occupied.

 Regulated Camp Areas